hellovoidworks/heard-app/database/populate_letters/README.md

   - If Ollama is enabled, it will use LLM-based categorization for better accuracy
   - If Ollama is not available, it will fall back to keyword-based categorization
 - Posts can be rewritten by Ollama to make them more suitable as personal letters
+- Content filtering is applied to prevent sensitive or inappropriate content from being added
+  - Posts containing keywords from the `SKIP_KEYWORDS` list are automatically skipped
+  - Filtering is applied both before and after content rewriting
 - User IDs for letter authors must be specified in the `USER_IDS` array in the script files
 - Display names are generated as fake usernames for all letters
 - The content is cleaned to remove URLs and Reddit-specific formatting